cvl-umass/riverscope-models/README.md

 # RiverScope: A Global Benchmark for Fine-Scale River Segmentation and Width Estimation
 This repository contains the code for training and evaluating RiverScope models.

+For more information and for downloading the dataset, please refer to [RiverScope](https://github.com/cvl-umass/riverscope)

 ## Environment Setup
 1. Create a conda environment: `conda create -n riverscope python=3.9`
 2. Activate environment: `conda activate riverscope`